There are three types of people who legitimately access those services—and the web pages and information related to those services.

 There are five common information types that we collect from service users.

 - Account-specific user information, such as user name, password, contact information, employer, user permission levels, and office location.
-We collect and store this information as a necessary component of providing services to users and maintain security for them.
-We do not re-sell any such information, nor do we use it for any purpose other than: (a) providing services to that user; and (b) contacting that user about services.
+We collect and store this information as a necessary component of providing services to users and maintaining security for them.
+We do not re-sell any such information, nor do we use it for any purpose other than (a) providing services to that user, and (b) contacting that user about services.

 - Anonymized usage pattern information or anonymized statistical comparison of documents.
 We may from time to time gross statistical information about the usage patterns within our services.
 We use such information in product refinement efforts.
 This information cannot be used to identify any person or entity nor can it interrelate any person or entity with any particular data.
 Our use of such information does not violate any user copyrights.

 - User Audit Trail information that maintains a record of which users access which services, as well as when and how they use those services.
 We maintain this audit trail information for the purpose of fulfilling contractual obligations between us and our customers and to provide those Customers with usage information from the third parties with whom they share Services.

 - Customer proprietary information.
 We consider the forms, templates, modules, and guides that our customers create within Brightleaf to be confidential and proprietary to those customers.
 We do not re-use, re-sell, transmit to third parties, copy, prepare derivative works from, or permit unauthorized access to them.
 Our personnel access them only when we need to in order to perform our obligations and provide the services contracted for in our customer agreements with those law firms.